buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcProfileProperties.md

 # IfcProfileProperties

-This is a collection of properties applicable to section profile definitions.
+This is a collection of properties applicable to section profile definitions.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.